-You and a crew of boys ages 13-14 will together experience comradery, fun and challenge aboard a 30-foot open sailboat exploring the stunning coast and spruce covered islands in Penobscot Bay.
+You and a crew of boys ages 13-14 will together experience camaraderie, fun and challenge aboard a 30-foot open sailboat exploring the stunning coast and spruce covered islands in Penobscot Bay.

 Setting sail from Wheeler Bay, Maine the sailboat will serve both as your home and classroom.
-You will learn chart and compass navigation, small boat seamanship, weather observation and anchoring.
-As a crew member you will share leadership and onboard responsibilities, be a part of planning each day, and engage in regular group discussions and reflections.
+You’ll learn chart and compass navigation, small boat seamanship, weather observation and anchoring.
+As a crew member you’ll share leadership and onboard responsibilities, be a part of planning each day, and engage in regular group discussions and reflections.
 As you live and work closely together, you’ll learn far more than seamanship.
-You’ll connect to the wilderness, you’ll connect to your crew, and you’ll find a place you belong.
-This single gendered course allows you to be yourself and provides opportunities for the group to focus on positive risk taking, working through conflict and communicating about emotions in a peer group at the same developmental stage.
+You’ll connect to the wilderness, your crew, and you’ll find a place you belong.
+This single gendered course allows you to be yourself and provides opportunities for the group to focus on positive risk taking, working through conflict, and communicating about emotions in a peer group at the same developmental stage.
 You will be given the opportunity to develop your leadership, learn outdoor skills and challenge yourself.
-We design our courses to set students up for success no matter how much experience you have with wilderness travel and independence.
+We design our courses to provide opportunities for students to succeed, no matter how much experience you have with wilderness travel and independence.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

 Build core skills: Learn and practice wilderness, teamwork and leadership skills.
 Form a crew that supports and encourages one another, and in the thick of challenges, discover there is more in you than you know.